-Notice is hereby given that the Annual and Special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at The Conrad Hotel, Earlsfort Terrace, Dublin 2, Ireland on 10 December 2014 at 11:00 a.m.
-(Dublin time), for the following purposes:
+Notice is hereby given that the Annual and Special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at the Calgary Petroleum Club, 319 5th Avenue S.W., Calgary, AB T2P 0L5, Canada on 21 June 2016 at 11:00 a.m.
+(Calgary time), for the following purposes:

-- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2013 and the report of the auditors thereon. - 2.
-To consider, and if deemed advisable, to pass, a resolution reducing the Board of Directors from eight members to seven and fixing the number of Directors at seven. - 3.
+- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2015 and the report of the auditors thereon. - 2.
+To consider, and if deemed advisable, to pass, a resolution reducing the Board of Directors from seven members to six and fixing the number of Directors at six. - 3.
 To consider, and if deemed advisable, to pass, a resolution electing the directors for the ensuing year. - 4.
 To appoint the auditors and to authorise the directors to fix their remuneration. - 5.
-To consider, and if deemed advisable, to pass, a resolution approving the Corporation's stock option plan and certain amendments contained therein. - 6.
+To consider, and if deemed advisable, to pass, without variation, a resolution approving the Corporation's stock option plan. - 6.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-Shareholders of record as at the close of business on 4 November 2014, will be entitled to notice of and to vote at the Meeting.
+Shareholders of record as at the close of business on 10 May 2016, will be entitled to notice of and to vote at the Meeting.

-A detailed description of the matters to be acted upon at the Meeting is set forth in the accompanying management information circular of the Corporation dated 7 November 2014 (the "Information Circular").
+A detailed description of the matters to be acted upon at the Meeting is set forth in the accompanying management information circular of the Corporation dated 2 May 2016 (the "Information Circular").